RajatJangra2653/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

-# Module 9 - Design and implement a replication strategy for Azure Cosmos DB SQL API
+# Lab 09a - Design and implement a replication strategy for Azure Cosmos DB SQL API

+## Lab scenario

+In this exercise, you'll measure the difference for customer entities when you model entities as separate containers versus when you model for a NoSQL database by embedding entities in a single document.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 3: Connect to the Azure Cosmos DB SQL API account from the SDK.
+- Task 4: Configure the .NET SDK with a preferred region list.

-### Estimated Timing: 60 minutes
+## Estimated Timing: 60 minutes

-## Lab 1: Connect to different regions with the Azure Cosmos DB SQL API SDK
+## Exercise 1: Connect to different regions with the Azure Cosmos DB SQL API SDK

 When you enable geo-redundancy for an Azure Cosmos DB SQL API account, you can then use the SDK to read data from regions in any order you configure.
 This technique is beneficial when you distribute your read requests across all of your available read regions.